curl/everything-curl/source.md

     git clone https://github.com/curl/curl.git

-This will get the latest curl code downloaded and unpacked in a directory on your local system.
+This gets the latest curl code downloaded and unpacked in a directory on your local system.